-Several of the vulnerabilities in this category that affect Ada are entirely eliminated by SPARK.
-In particular: the use of the goto statement is prohibited in SPARK [SLRM 5.8], loop exit statements only apply to the most closely enclosing loop (so "multi-level loop exits" are not permitted) [SLRM 5.7], and all subprograms have a single entry and a single exit point [SLRM 6].
-Finally, functions in SPARK must have exactly one return statement which must the final statement in the function body [SLRM 6].
+- 11 Several of the vulnerabilities in this category that affect Ada are entirely eliminated by SPARK.
+In particular: the - use of the goto statement is prohibited in SPARK [SLRM 5.8], loop exit statements only apply to the most closely - enclosing loop (so "multi-level loop exits" are not permitted) [SLRM 5.7], and all subprograms have a single entry - and a single exit point [SLRM 6].
+Finally, functions in SPARK must have exactly one return statement which must - the final statement in the function body [SLRM 6].

-SPARK.34 Passing Parameters and Return Values [CSJ]
+G.34 Passing Parameters and Return Values [CSJ]

-SPARK goes further than Ada with regard to this vulnerability.
-Specifically;

-- SPARK forbids all aliasing of parameters and name [SLRM 6] - SPARK is designed to offer consistent semantics regardless of the parameter passing mechanism employed by a particular compiler.
-Thus this implementation-dependent behaviour of Ada is eliminated from SPARK.

-Both of these properties can be checked by static analysis.
+- SPARK mitigates this vulnerability by not providing pointers and by prohibiting aliasing. - SPARK goes further than Ada with regard to this vulnerability.
+Specifically; - SPARK forbids all aliasing of parameters and name [SLRM 6] - SPARK is designed to offer consistent semantics regardless of the parameter passing mechanism employed by a particular compiler.
+Thus this implementation-dependent behaviour of Ada is eliminated from SPARK. - 23 Both of these properties can be checked by static analysis.

-SPARK.35 Dangling References to Stack Frames [DCM]
+24 G.35 Dangling References to Stack Frames [DCM]

-SPARK forbids the use of the 'Address attribute to read the address of an object [SLRM 4.1].
-The 'Access attribute and all access types are also forbidden, so this vulnerability cannot occur.
+- 25 SPARK prevents this vulnerability. - 26 SPARK forbids the use of the 'Address attribute to read the address of an object [SLRM 4.1].
+The 'Access attribute - and all access types are also forbidden, so this vulnerability cannot occur.

-SPARK.36 Subprogram Signature Mismatch [OTR]
+28 G.36 Subprogram Signature Mismatch [OTR]